This Thick and Creamy Restaurant-Style Tzatziki Dip makes a great sauce, dip, or spread. Make extra because you’ll want to put it on everything!

 - If you're adding any of the extras I listed above, you can add the fresh herbs and garlic at any time, but if you're using lemon juice and/or olive oil, I would add the olive oil at the very end, drizzled over the final product and add the lemon juice before straining so it doesn't dilute the dip.
 You can also serve the dip up with lemon wedges on the side as an edible garnish or add a little zest to the top of the dip along with a sprinkling of fresh or dried herbs.
 Customize to your heart's content!
 I make it with whatever is on hand in my kitchen/pantry that day so it's a little different each time; however, I will forever be straining my own full-fat yogurt to make it from here on out.
 It's just so flipping rich and tasty and lacks the dry mouthfeel that plain low-fat and fat-free yogurts have.

-- This was a ridiculously long recipe description for a ridiculously simple dip.
-I'm so embarrassed.
-Forgive me?
+- This was a ridiculously long recipe description for a ridiculously simple dip, but hopefully now you're armed with all the info you need to make a rockin' tzatziki dip!

-Scoop it up with fluffy pita bread, crispy pita chips, and/or crisp vegetables.
-The leftover dip makes a fabulous schmear for bagels or sandwich spread for lunch!
+Scoop it up with fluffy pita bread, crispy pita chips, crisp veggies.